CGT Overhaul Could Mean Bad News for Investors

 It is believed that three times as many people would be liable for CGT if plans go ahead.

 Although the reforms are expected to raise revenue, there is the possibility that they will not be as effective as hoped.

 An idea that has held since the 14th century is that high taxation does not necessarily yield high revenues.
 As tax rates increase, there is more incentive for people to avoid paying tax.
-This is more popularly known as the Laffer Curve.
-In the case of a reduced CGT allowance, people may just sell fewer assets per year in order to pay the tax they would have paid if they had they disposed of more.
+This is more popularly known nowadays as the Laffer Curve.
+In the case of a reduced CGT allowance, people may just sell fewer assets in a single year.
+This allows them to stay within the CGT-exemption bracket.

 There is also the possibility of investors moving more assets off-shore to lower rate countries or countries with attractive loopholes and allowances.

 While this would certainly not be illegal, popular opinion is that tax avoidance such as this, is the same as tax evasion.
 They, are of course different, legally speaking as tax evasion is a criminal offence and something we would NEVER recommend.
 We are however, happy to inform customers as to what is the most tax efficient manner to buy and possess precious metal bullion.

 There is no specific call for the CGT-exempt status of pounds sterling bullion coins to be removed as the focus appears to be on allowances and the rates themselves.